 According to the Australian Bureau of Statistics, ischaemic heart disease was the leading cause of death in Australia, last reported in 2019.
 Almost 11% of all deaths were attributed to heart disease, accounting for about one in every four deaths.
 Although your chance of getting a cardiovascular disease increases with age, don’t just assume that it’s going to happen.
 There’s a lot you can do to keep your heart healthy no matter how old you are.

 Here are some tips for maintaining cardiovascular health:

-In order to understand quantities of food groups you need in order to maintain a healthy diet, have a look at the Australian Dietary Guidelines.
+In order to understand the quantities of food groups that you need in order to maintain a healthy diet, have a look at the Australian Dietary Guidelines.
 They were developed by the National Health and Medical Research Council.
-Portion control and calorie control helps with weight management, which reduces the risk of heart disease.
+Portion control and calorie control help with weight management, which reduces the risk of heart disease.

 Having an active lifestyle will improve your circulation and your heart health.
 It will also assist in maintaining a healthy weight, and will help with your bone health, muscle health and coordination.

 As previously mentioned, the Heart Foundation states that being overweight increases the risk of heart disease.
 This is because it increases the risk of high blood pressure, high cholesterol, Type 2 diabetes & fat build-up in the arteries.
 Essentially, in order to maintain a healthy weight, you need to burn the energy that you put into your body.
 With portion control & making healthy choices, a healthy weight can be achieved and maintained.

 Smoking affects your heart by damaging the blood vessels of your heart.
 Because smokers are at increased risk of heart disease, the cessation of smoking at any stage will reduce your risk of heart disease.